 is built with Electron unofficial desktop app for ProtonMail and Tutanota E2E encrypted email providers, basically a wrapper around their web interfaces with some enhancements aimed to improve desktop users experience.

-- Cross platform, Linux/OSX/Windows installation packages provided.
+- Cross platform, Linux/OSX/Windows.

 - Multi email providers support.